 The Drops yarn I bought has been used by many other knitters to make this pattern and they all seem to have gone down a needle size to get gauge and a nicer fabric, so I have as well.
 I’m knitting the M2 size even though my measurements are nearer the M1 size, so I’m hoping that it will fit.
 The way the pattern is written I can switch to the L size when I finish the yoke, if it’s looking too small.
 The cardigan is supposed to have up to 3” of positive ease…I think I’ll be nearer it having no ease, which I’d be fine with.
 The yarn was reasonably priced, after washing the swatch it feels nicer, but to knit with it has really cracked my right index finger after 1 day of using it.
 I started to try Portuguese knitting on the purl sides, you wrap the yarn around the back of your neck and do most of the stitch movement with your left thumb.
 This is not the right project to practice this on though, the yarn could decapitate me, it’s so rough and harsh under tension.

-You can’t really tell on the photo, but the yarn has both cracked and blistered my skin!
+The yarn has both cracked and blistered my skin!
 I’d like it to be finished by summer, as that’s obviously linen wearing season, but I may need a finger cosy when knitting it…is there such a thing????

 I had the urge to try some more dyeing and thought I’d have a go at making a gradient set.
 Using Landscape Acid Dyes in Opal colour.
 I first divided one skein of BFL high twist sock yarn into different smaller skeins.
 I basically wrapped 1 skein around my niddynoddy, the same amount of wraps, then cut and tied them.
 I ended up with 6 evenly sized mini skeins and a slightly larger one.